 Should You Get Surfline Premium?

-While the $95.88 annual membership fee is cheaper than, let’s say, Netflix’s Premium that costs $192, some surfers still find the price of Surfline Premium’s price a little too high for their liking.
+While the $95.88 annual membership fee is cheaper than, let’s say, Netflix’s Premium which costs $192, some surfers still find the price of Surfline Premium’s price a little too high for their liking.

 The long-term experience and advanced forecasting tools of Surfline are hard to beat; however, surf reports shouldn’t come with a price.
 You can get this kind of information on other forecasting websites for free.
 So unless you need to watch live HD cams because you’re the official monitor of the surf wave conditions, then we don’t recommend paying for premium.